dickinson-comp256/COMP256/docs/syllabus.md

 #### Attendance & Engagement

-While attendance will not be recorced, your presence and engagement in class are important elements of learning.
+While attendance will not be recorded, your presence and engagement in class are important elements of learning.
 Engagement includes attentiveness, active listening, responding to questions, participating in small group activities and asking questions.
 The material in this class builds very intentionally from one class meeting to the next.
-Thus, missing a class or an assignent can have a significant impact on how prepared you are to connect with the mateiral in subsequent class meetings.
+Thus, missing a class or an assignment can have a significant impact on how prepared you are to connect with the material in subsequent class meetings.

 <!--
 Used for 8:30 am sections...